 Direct nominations

-Some housing associations ask us to send them nominations directly from our housing list.
-We will send them the details of applicants who have told us they are interested in being nominated in that area.
+Some housing associations ask us to send them nominations from our housing list.
+We send them the details of applicants who have told us they are interested in being nominated in that area.

 Advertised nominations

-How do we prioritise applicants we nominate?
+How we prioritise applicants we nominate

 Applying directly to housing associations

-Access further details of the housing associations with properties in this area
+Access further details of the housing associations with properties in this area.